danirus/buildbot-sample-conf/django-simple/README.md

 The path to Buildbot's GitHub hook defaults to `change_hook/github`.

-Checkout the [GitHub help page on Post-Receive Hooks](https://help.github.com/articles/post-receive-hooks) if you need help.
+* Checkout the [GitHub help page on Post-Receive Hooks](https://help.github.com/articles/post-receive-hooks) if you need help with GitHub Web Hooks.
+* Checkout the [Change Hooks](http://docs.buildbot.net/0.8.4p2/Change-Hooks.html) page of the Buildbot Manual to find out more on the GitHub hook.

 ### 3.4 Setup Buildbot